 - Patients are better informed about the treatment process because they can see their impressions on-screen chairside.

-- The scan of the teeth being restored, as well as the opposing teeth and bite, can be completed in just three to five minutes.
+- The scan of the teeth or arch being restored, as well as the opposing teeth and bite, can be completed in just three to five minutes.

 - Green dentistry and eco-friendly aspects include eliminating the need for disposable plastic trays and impression materials, which otherwise would be polluting landfill space; digital data is eliminated with the “delete” button.